Configuration

 • Connection options: These options are used to connect to the broker:

-• Broker URL: Selects the hostname or IP address of the target broker.
+• Broker URL: This field is used to specify the hostname or IP address of the target broker.

-• Port: Selects which port to use for connecting to the broker.
+• Port: It selects which port to use for connecting to the broker.
 Default ports are 1883 for MQTT and 8883 for MQTTS.

 • Clean session: Sets the clean session flag of the MQTT connection:

-• If True, the connection will be made not persistent, which will make the server discard all data relevant to this connection after a disconnect.
+• If set to True, the connection will be made not persistent, which will make the server discard all data relevant to this connection after a disconnect.

 • If set to False, the connection will be made persistent, which means that subscriptions and messages with QoS >= 1 may be saved on the broker to be delivered when it reconnects.

-• Reconnect period: Selects the period between connection attempts when a connection drops, displayed in milliseconds.
+• Reconnect period: This field is used to specify the period between connection attempts when a connection drops, displayed in milliseconds.

-• Keep-alive interval: Selects the interval at which the client sends keep-alive packets to the broker, displayed in seconds.
+• Keep-alive interval: This field is used to specify the interval at which the client sends keep-alive packets to the broker, displayed in seconds.

-• Interval between messages: Specifies the time to wait between two successive messages while the buffer is emptying.
+• Interval between messages: This field is used to specify the time to wait between two successive messages while the buffer is emptying.
 Some brokers like Azure can only handle a limited number of published messages per second.
 Set to 0 to disable and send the next message immediately.

 • Last will and testament: Sets a last will and testament for this connection, which will be sent by the broker when the connection falls unexpectedly (for example, in network failures).